Company

 • Project containers: Introduced architectural grouping (graphs, services, variants) to mirror enterprise org structures.

-Personalized pathways (UI peak)
+Personalized Pathways (UI peak)

 One click demo (UI peak)

-running a query in the demo environment
+Running a query in the demo environment

-visualizing the schema in a format that resonates with users
+Visualizing the schema in a format that resonates with users

 Project containters (UI peak)